Kazeey/Project-Cantiniere/README.md

 `npm install -g @ionic/cli`

 #### Express
-`via npm install express in cmd` in the back folder
+`npm install express` in cmd, in the back folder

 # Api Java
 This Api was given for the project.